ferdy777/bluetech/README.md

 PROJECT OVERVIEW

-This project is involves implementing a UI based on a provided Figma design and integrating it with an API using API Context state management.
+This project involves implementing a UI based on a provided Figma design and integrating it with an API using API Context state management.

 TECHNOLOGIES USED